KMeans¶

 In the following example the cluster assignments are exactly the same as when using

-'s batch implementation.
-However changing the halflife
+sklearn's batch implementation.
+However changing the halflife parameter will

 produce different outputs.